Defalt-cloud/C-Projects/README.md

 - Character Is Vowel or Consonant
 - A Character Is an Alphabet or Not
 - Uppercase, Lowercase, Special Character, or Digit
-- The Number Is Positive or Negative
 - The Number Is Even or Odd
-- Greatest of Two Numbers
-- Greatest Among Three Numbers
 - Leap Year
 - The Date Is Correct or Not
 - Voting Eligibility Checker